For listeners: Listen on Anchor FM.

 After a prolonged but not uneventful hiatus, I returned to analyze the first draft.
 What I found confirmed my suspicions: I could not remain true to a theme, my ideas were chaotic, and a sequence of poorly founded theological affirmations blurred into what, I was sure, must be the prosaic equivalent of a Michael Bay film.
 Even for careless prose, this was not to be borne.
 So, I returned to the work to seek out that elusive theme that I hoped, by some spiritual guidance, lay hidden like a diamond in the rough despite my whirlwind of creative but imprecise ideas.

 Sifting through a series of claims that might be viewed as controversial, liberal, or even heretical, I found a familiar story in the eye of the storm.
-In fact, it was so familiar that I wondered whether the real problem with the material was not that it was unfocused, misguided, or heretical but rather that it was unoriginal.
+It was so familiar that I wondered whether the real problem with the material was not that it was unfocused, misguided, or heretical but rather that it was unoriginal.
 Or, to quote Chesterton: “I did try to found a heresy of my own; and when I had put the last touches to it, I discovered that it was orthodoxy.”

 At the core of it all, I found a story about God’s self-denying love in the person of Jesus, his everlasting life, and his redemptive power to overcome what the apostle Paul referred to in 1 Corinthians as the last enemy to be defeated, death (15:26).
 Big deal, I thought.
 Everyone knows this story.